-If you are still unsure whether to study Geography - or whether you have made the right choice in deciding to do so, rest assured that geographers are in high demand within the employment sector: you will find our graduates within public, private, educational, as well as charitable sectors, as leaders in multi-national organisations or as individual actors or entrepreneurs.
+It is perhaps not surprising that geographers are in high demand within the employment sector: you will find our graduates within public, private, educational, as well as charitable sectors, as leaders in multi-national organisations or as individual actors or entrepreneurs.
 They are known for their critical analytical interdisciplinary skills and knowledge, precisely what is required by those who make it their ambition to address critical societal challenges in a world that is rapidly changing.
-New technologies are continuously offering novel ways of interrogating the spatially diverse human-environment relations that are the focus of our discipline.

 We are very proud of our students, our dedicated team of staff, and the programmes that bring us together.
 Our modules form critical elements of the College's Sustainability and E3 (Environment, Engineering, Emerging Technologies) visions and we concentrate on providing high quality education through research-led teaching delivered by staff who are leaders in their respective fields.